Wildlife Conservation

 |---|---|---|---|---|---|---|

-| MRes | On-Campus | Full-time | 1 | September | find out | find out |
+| MRes | On-Campus | Full-time | 1 - years | find out | find out | find out |

 About Wildlife Conservation, MRes - at University of Southampton

 Explore Wildlife Conservation at a global top 100* university.
+MRes Wildlife Conservation is globally unique as the only Master of Research run collaboratively with a conservation organisation.

-This collaborative programme is jointly delivered by the University of Southampton and Marwell Wildlife, an action-oriented conservation organisation dedicated to the conservation of biodiversity and other natural resources.
+This collaborative programme is jointly delivered by the University of Southampton and Marwell Wildlife, an action-orientated conservation organisation dedicated to the conservation of biodiversity and other natural resources.
 You'll develop the knowledge and skills needed to become a conservation biologist, helping you to protect the future of our wildlife.

 *QS World University Rankings 2025.